-A reference section shall include a list of references, including references to the General Programme Instructions (including version number), standards and PCR (registration number, name and version).
+This section shall include a list of references, including the General Programme Instructions (including version number), standards and PCR (registration number, name and version).
 The source and version of the characterisation models and the factors used shall be reported in the EPD.